Different types of scientific papers

 Original research papers, or empirical articles, report on original research, as the name suggests.
 They are usually detailed studies that report research you have conducted that is original.
 These are classified as primary literature.
 Generally, these academic articles will include a hypothesis, the context, methods, results and an interpretation or discussion of those results.
 These publications are typically long, ranging anywhere from 3,000 to 8,000 words and may extend to 12,000 words for some journals.

-Because original research articles weigh heavily when decisions are made about retention, tenure and promotion, it is very important to write and publish these types of papers, especially as an early-career researcher.
+Because original research articles weigh heavily when decisions are made about retention, tenure and promotion (RTP), it is very important to write and publish these types of papers, especially as an ECR.
 These types of articles require a significant investment of time; understanding the structure of these papers is very important.
 They follow a typical structure, including:

 - The title, which summarises the main idea or ideas of your study.
 A good title contains the fewest possible words needed to adequately describe the content and/or purpose of your research paper.